heriwahyudianto/frontend-pre-interview/README.md

 #### 4. Final Product
   * Check-in your source code with build instructions
-  * Submit an APK via any file sharing tool
+  * Submit an APK via any file sharing tool (We use https://wetransfer.com/)

 ## Authors